chenhaodev/awesome-bme-dev-kit/sources/mini_ekg_devkit/prompt-merge-code-opt-comments.md

 above files are used for pre-processing EKG, prepared for respiration rate detection.
 Can you merge them into 1 file?

-This is the code for "longest_consecutive_ones", so you don't need "from rhythmanalytics.library.tools.noise import longest_consecutive_ones". please update above code.
+This is the code for "longest_consecutive_ones", so you don't need "from xxx.library.tools.noise import longest_consecutive_ones". please update above code.

 please also merge this peak finding function into above code.